About this listing

 Under the shade of a large willow tree we have the petanque court.
 The scene of many a long afternoon of intense competition, supping cold drinks and nibbling on Jean Claude's tarte d'oignon.
 You'll find numerous sets of boule in the barn.

 We have five bicycles for guest use at La Bique.
 Head down to the river and follow the riverbank all the way into the village for the morning bread run, or be a little more adventurous and take a picnic on a day's exploration of the surrounding countryside.

 Monique and Jean Claude, our neighbours who farm the land around La Bique, are both fabulous cooks and will be delighted to cater for lunch or dinner, indoors or out; a truly massive benefit when you are a large group on a self-catering holiday.
 Be sure to ask Jean Claude for some of his fruit preserved in Pruneaux.
 It makes a superb dessert and digestif rolled into one.

 About the Host, Andrew

-My wife and I fell in love with Sri Lanka many years ago for it's people, climate, colour, vibrancy and charm, and wanting a closer connection with the place we bought some land in a fishing community called Thalaramba in the early 2000's.
-We finally got around to building Talaramba Reef in 2011 and have been sharing it with guests ever since.
+We fell in love with Sri Lanka many years ago for it's people, climate, colour, and charm, and wanting a closer connection with the place we bought some land in a fishing community called Talaramba in the early 2000's.
+We finally finished building Talaramba Reef in 2011 and have been sharing it with guests ever since.

-La Bique is a lovely old farm house close to where my parents and sister's family live in Bordeaux, and we use it for big family get togethers.
+La Bique is a lovely old farm house close to where my parents and my sister's family live in Bordeaux and we use it for big family get togethers every year.

-And in 1998 Oonagh and I did a ski season in Whistler and were so bowled over by the place that we bought an apartment there.
-We have been back twice a year ever since, and our sons have grown up skiing there.
+And in 1998 Oonagh and I spent the ski season in Whistler.
+We were so taken by the place that we bought an apartment there and have been back at least once a year ever since.
+Our sons have grown up skiing there.

-We rent all three places out when we are not there, and hope that our guests find them as homely and welcoming as we do.
-Judging by the comments we have received so far, we seem to be doing a good job.
+We rent all three places when we are not there and hope that our guests find them as homely and welcoming as we do.